Ruach/ruach.github.io/_posts/coherency.markdown

 However, the modified condition means that the current cache has sole copy and modified in its cache.
-To distinguish the modified state from owned, it invokes setResponderHadWritable and set RESPONDER_HAD_WRITABLE flag.
+To distinguish the modified state from the owned, it invokes setResponderHadWritable and set RESPONDER_HAD_WRITABLE flag.

-### doTimingSupplyResponse: generate and send the snoop response
+### handleSnoop4(doTimingSupplyResponse): generate and send the snoop response
 ```cpp
  938 void
  939 Cache::doTimingSupplyResponse(PacketPtr req_pkt, const uint8_t *blk_data,